Teesside Development Corporation: History

 The chairman was Sir Ron Norman and the chief executive was Duncan Hall; the deputy chairman was the former Member of Parliament for Easington, Lord Dormand of Easington.
 Most of its roles were taken over by the four local authorities of Hartlepool, Stockton-on-Tees, Middlesbrough, and Redcar and Cleveland as well as the regional development agency OneNorthEast and English Partnerships on its dissolution in 1998.

-The Corporation was later condemned by Labour MP Ashok Kumar for having left a legacy of limited and "often inappropriate and threadbare development".
+In 1998, the corporation was condemned by Labour MP Ashok Kumar for having left a legacy of limited and "often inappropriate and threadbare development".
+Michael Heseltine was tasked in 2015 with creating a plan for the regeneration of Teesside after the closure of the steel works.
+This was to lead to the creation of the South Tees Development Corporation.

-The areas it regenerated are clearly marked by distinctive TDC statues.